-WHAT BIOFUEL IS, WHAT IT DOES AND HOW IT IS USED
+WHAT BIODIESEL IS, WHAT IT DOES AND HOW IT IS USED

-Biodiesel, or biofuel, is a clean burning alternative engine fuel that is created by chemically reacting fatty acids and alcohol.
+Biodiesel (B100) is a Biofuel which can be used as a clean burning alternative to mineral/forecourt diesel that is created by chemically reacting fatty acids and alcohol.

 This process of making biofuel is called TRANSESTERIFICATION.